W.D. Mansfield Memorial Bridge: History

+On September 18, 1951, Buncher Co. of Pittsburgh won the demolition contract via open bidding, with a total of $23,971.
+The losing bids on the project stretched from $37,000–$93,200.
+In order to not interfere with boating traffic, the old span's pilings would be required to be removed to a point 19 ft below the surface of the Monongahela River.
+Demolition of the 1889 bridge began after the formal opening of the replacement bridge.
+On December 28, 1951, the final span of the steel structure came down after torches melted the Dravosburg side's girders.
+A tugboat attached to a barge pulled the structure down into the river on the second attempt.

 As built, the Mansfield Bridge carried trolley tracks of Pittsburgh Railways route 56 McKeesport via 2nd Avenue.
 The trolley line was replaced by a bus on September 5, 1963.

 The bridge is named for McKeesport politician William D. Mansfield, who served as an Allegheny County Commissioner and later as a State Senator.